IPUMS-Global-Health/ined-pma-2022/README.md

 All data and software (R) featured in this workshop are available free of charge.

-# 	:bangbang: Please Complete Setup Before the Workshop Begins :bangbang:
+# 	:bangbang: Please Complete Setup Before the Workshop Begins

 Setup: